Harshhappycrew/Trading_Prediction_webApp/README.md

 ## 📝 License

-This project is for educational and portfolio purposes.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

 ## 🤝 Contributing

-This is a portfolio project, but suggestions are welcome!
+This is primarily a portfolio project, but contributions are welcome!
+See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

+## ⚠️ Disclaimer

+**Educational Purpose Only**: This is a simulation tool for learning and portfolio demonstration.
+Do not use for actual trading without:
+- Proper risk assessment
+- Regulatory compliance
+- Extensive backtesting
+- Professional financial advice

 ## 📧 Contact

-For questions or collaboration, please reach out via GitHub.
+For questions, suggestions, or collaboration opportunities:
+- Open an issue on GitHub
+- Connect via GitHub profile

 ---

-**Note**: This is a simulation tool for educational purposes.
-Do not use for actual trading without proper risk assessment and testing.
+**Built with ❤️ as a portfolio project showcasing modern full-stack development**